inerttila/Excel-Data-App/README.md

 ## Contact
 For inquiries or assistance, feel free to contact me at inert.etila@gmail.com.

-You can copy and paste this content into a single README.md file for your project.
-Remember to replace "your-username" in the clone URL with your actual GitHub username when sharing your repository.

 ' This content can be directly copied and pasted into your project's README.md file, and you can continue writing any additional information or details you need.